mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cluster/docs/README.md

 #### Paused

 Flag that indicates whether the cluster is paused or not.
+When unpausing a cluster the update operaton will not perform any other changes to the cluster.

 _Required_: No